AustinAbro321/blog/blog-post.md

 ## What is OCI and ORAS

 OCI or open container initiative is an initiative that decoupled containers from docker.
-Similar to how kubernetes is no longer just about managing images, but is now also seen as a generic resource manager, OCI artifacts are no longer limited to container images, but now can hold generic OCI artifacts.
-An OCI artifact can be any set of files so long as they're made to follow the [ocispec](https://github.com/opencontainers/image-spec)
+Similar to how kubernetes is no longer just about managing container images, but is now also a generic resource manager, OCI artifacts are no longer limited to being container images, but can now hold any set of files so long as they're made to follow the [ocispec](https://github.com/opencontainers/image-spec).

-There are a ton of benefits that come with storing OCI images.
+There are a ton of benefits that come with using OCI as a storage format.
 The community wanted an easy way to implement OCI for generic artifacts.
-This birthed a project called [ORAS](https://oras.land/), OCI registry as storage.
-ORAS makes it simpler to store OCI artifacts in online registries such as GHCR, or ECR.
-ORAS provides a CLI and library for pushing OCI artifacts to registries.
+To make this easier a project called [ORAS](https://oras.land/), OCI registry as storage, was created.
+ORAS makes it simpler to store OCI artifacts in online registries such as GHCR, or ECR by providing a CLI and library for pushing OCI artifacts to registries.

 ## Why OCI
 You might be thinking, we even use OCI for Zarf?
 You can just curl up the tarballs and curl them back down.
 Let's look at the benefits: